-The Board has established an ongoing process for identifying, evaluating and managing the principal and emerging risks faced by the Company.
-The process accords with guidance issued by the FRC and is subject to regular review by the Committee.
-The Board has overall responsibility for the Company's risk management and internal controls systems, and for reviewing their effectiveness.
+The Board has overall responsibility for the Company's risk management and internal control systems and for reviewing their effectiveness.
 Operational responsibility is delegated to the Audit Committee.
-Internal controls systems are designed to manage rather than eliminate risks of failure to achieve the Company's business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.
-These controls aim to ensure that the Company's assets are safeguarded, that proper accounting records are maintained and that the Company's financial information is reliable.
+The Company's internal control structure is summarised on page 41.
+The Company applies the guidance published by the Financial Reporting Council on internal controls.
+Internal control systems are designed to manage, rather than eliminate, the risk of failure to achieve the business objective and can provide only reasonable and not absolute assurance against material misstatement or loss.
+These controls aim to ensure that the assets of the Company are safeguarded, that proper accounting records are maintained, and that the Company's financial information is reliable.